K-Meleon: Goanna branch

 Active development on K-Meleon takes place using Goanna, a fork of Gecko created for the browser Pale Moon.
 With Firefox Quantum, Mozilla rewrote large parts of its browser engine.
 In 2017, Roy Tam forked K-Meleon 76 to run on Goanna.
 The project's former lead developer Boissonnade wrote; "Thanks for taking care of that little lizard [after I] left it".
 K-Meleon on Goanna remains compatible with deprecated versions of Windows and can run with smaller amounts of RAM than those required by mainstream web browsers.
-K-Meleon has lower memory requirements than other low-resource browsers.
+In a 2025 comparison of 12 low resource browsers, K-Meleon had the lowest memory usage.

-K-Meleon is updated on a rolling release schedule.
+K-Meleon was updated on a rolling release schedule.
 By default, the browser is a multi-lingual portable application that can directly run from the host computer or removable media.
 It is also included in the PortableApps.com repository.
 By 2023, K-Meleon was not compatible with major web apps and social media sites.
 As of October 2024, the final planned release is version 76.5.5.